eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 vacuum decreases inflation, and increases the relative strength of the
 $$rf(1-x)$$ term.
 If current conditions affecting $$f$$ etc. persist what will be the end effect on inflation $$\alpha$$ and $$x^\star$$?
-Inflation in terms of the above variables:
+Inflation in terms of the above variables is:

 $$\alpha = \dot{A}/A = (I - B)/A = ys~~-~~bf(1-s)$$